Caregiver & Recreational Companion

 • Join for walks or outdoor outings when possible

-• Be a supportive presence for work events, university gatherings, or weekend outings
+• Be a supportive presence at university events or community outings

-• Drive to local adventures like trivia, karaoke, bingo, happy hour, or Red Rocks
+• Go to trivia, happy hour, or Red Rocks, as examples

-• Collaborate on travel or recreational programs like those offered by Craig Hospital
+• Collaborate on travel or adaptive recreational programs (for example, Craig Hospital trips)

 Who You Are